Corporate Governance Report [1.09 MB : PDF]

 ①Audit and Supervisory Board Members are nominated from among persons with extensive knowledge and experience in various fields to conduct audits from a neutral and objective perspective and ensure sound management.

-②Any person who does not qualify as highly independent within the definition of Standards for Independence of Outside Directors established by the Company shall not be nominated for Outside Audit and Supervisory Board Member.
-For Standards for Independence of Outside Directors, please refer to the Fundamental Policies of Corporate Governance.PDF
+②Any person who does not qualify as highly independent within the definition of Standards for Independence of Outside Audit established by the Company shall not be nominated for Outside Audit and Supervisory Board Member.

-- Ratio of Independent External Audit & Supervisory Board members：60%（3 out of 5 Directors are External Directors）
+- Ratio of Independent External Audit & Supervisory Board members：60%（3 out of 5 Aouditors are External Audit）

 - There are no female Audit & Supervisory Board members.